-PROJECT OVERVIEW: Horst Mieth, Rocky Point Restaurant's General Manager, requests after-the-fact permits for unpermitted modifications to an existing restaurant.
+PROJECT OVERVIEW: This item was continued from February 14, 2007 at the request of the applicant.
+Horst Mieth, Rocky Point Restaurant's General Manager, requests after-the-fact permits for unpermitted modifications to an existing restaurant.
 These as-built modifications require entitlements allowing development within the critical viewshed, development on slopes of 30% or greater, and development within 100 feet of an Environmentally Sensitive Habitat Area (ESHA).